Switzerland has more than 450 unique kinds of cheese. Does it surprise that the Swiss embrace the stereotype of being cheesemongers?

 Under the rule of the Swiss Cheese Union, the landscape of cheese dwindled from thousands to only a handful of varieties.
 Only Emmental, Gruyère, and Sbrienz were allowed under the “Swiss cheese mafia.”

-Later, in order to improve the selling of the cheese, the union developed the official recipe which calls for equal parts of Emmentaler and Gruyère cheese.
+In the 1930s, the same union declared cheese fondue, the former peasant food, as the Swiss national dish.
+To drive demand, the union developed.
+Later, to further improve the selling of the cheese, the union developed the official recipe, which calls for equal parts of Emmentaler and Gruyère cheese.

 And is it true that music makes cheese tastier?

 That’s right.
-From Mozart to Led Zeppelin, cheese wheels have their own choice when it comes to music.
+From Mozart to Led Zeppelin, cheese wheels have their own choice regarding music.
 This discovery comes thanks to the somewhat odd-sounding Cheese In Sound experiment.

 The students and cheesemakers behind this project asked the following questions: What would happen if cheese were exposed to different music types?
-And do sound waves influence the taste and texture of cheese?
+Do sound waves influence the taste and texture of cheese?
 We have covered this phenomenon extensively: Can hip-hop music make cheese tastier?